Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

     ----

-    Following the JFB Comm reference above, 1 Tim 2:3-6 also seems to match:
+    Following the JFB Comm reference above, this passage also seems to match:

+	*1 Tim 2:3-6*

 	For this is good and acceptable in the sight of God our Saviour;
 	Who will have all men to be saved, and to come unto the knowledge